Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Conclusion

 \section{Conclusion}

-This paper considered the problem of combinatorial multiarmed bandits with stochastic submodular (in expectation) rewards and delayed composite anonymous bandit feedback.
+This paper considered the problem of combinatorial multi-armed bandits with stochastic submodular (in expectation) rewards and delayed composite anonymous bandit feedback and provides first regret bound results for this setup.
 Three models of delayed feedback: bounded adversarial, stochastic independent, and stochastic conditionally independent are studied, and regret bounds are derived for each of the delay models.
 The regret bounds demonstrate an additive impact of delay in the regret term.

-This work provides the first regret bound results for CMAB with monotone and submodular rewards and delayed feedback.
-We note that the proof techniques and feedback models can be applied in other setups in CMAB, and exploring the generality of the proof techniques to other CMAB setups (e.g., continuous DR-submodular maximization) is an important direction.
+Coming up with a matching lower bound for algorithms that do not have dependence that is exponential in $k$ is open.